zkoller/IntelRealSense-With-RSI/readme.txt

-Python Version 3.11 Microsoft store testing a change here
+Install requirements.txt when making virtual environment Python Version 3.11.9, may, MAY work with 3.12